Because domestic violence is not gender-specific, ALIVE is proud to serve all genders.

 One problem survivors often encounter when fleeing abusive relationships is that many domestic violence shelters will not accept male children over 17 years of age who might be traveling with their mothers.
 This factor makes the decision to leave a relationship even more difficult.
 ALIVE’s program has no age limit for male children.

 Domestic violence shelter space is very limited and area shelters are often filled to capacity.
 When a woman has several children, it makes finding shelter space even more difficult.
 Because of the flexibility of using area motels, ALIVE’s program is scalable and can accommodate large families.
 Our sanctuary is never full.
+Availability is limited only by funding and staff service capacity.

 When victims call ALIVE’s 24-hour crisis line for emergency shelter, they can be assured that they will not have to spend another night in danger, despite a lack of personal resources or local shelter availability.
 ALIVE also provides transportation to adults and children in crisis, using cab and busses.
 The basic needs of victims and their children will be met, thus enabling them to set goals for developing self-sufficiency and personal safety.